tmarette/datacenterClusterAnalysis/README.md

 ```
 k = 7
 ```
-- The k of the clustering algorithm for plotting
+- The number of clusters sought in the clustering algorithm